2022–23 Texas Southern Tigers basketball team

 The 2022–23 Texas Southern Tigers basketball team represented Texas Southern University in the 2022–23 NCAA Division I men's basketball season.
-The Tigers, led by fifth-year head coach Johnny Jones, played their home games at the Health and Physical Education Arena in Houston, Texas, as members of the Southwestern Athletic Conference.
+The Tigers, led by fifth-year head coach Johnny Jones, played their home games at the Health and Physical Education Arena in Houston, Texas as members of the Southwestern Athletic Conference (SWAC).

+They finished the season 14–20, 7–11, in SWAC play, to finish in eighth place.
+They defeated top-seeded Alcorn State, fifth-seeded Alabama A&M and second-seeded Grambling State to become champions of the SWAC tournament for a third straight year.
+They received the SWAC's automatic bid to the NCAA tournament where they lost to Fairleigh Dickinson in the First Four.

-With a record of 14–20, Texas Southern entered the NCAA Tournament with one of the worst regular season records ever, with a winning percentage of 41.18%.
-It also had the most losses by an automatic bid in the history of the tournament.
+With a record of 14–20, Texas Southern entered the NCAA tournament with one of the worst regular-season records ever, with a winning percentage of 41.18%.
+They also had the most losses by an automatic bid in the history of the tournament.

 Previous season

-The Tigers finished the 2021–22 season 19–13, 13–5 in SWAC play to finish in second place.
+The Tigers finished the 2021–22 season 19–13, 13–5 in SWAC play, to finish in second place.
 As the No. 2 seed, they defeated No. 7 seed Jackson State, Grambling State and top-seeded Alcorn State to win the SWAC tournament and receive the conference's automatic bid into the NCAA tournament.
-They were given the No. 16 seed in the Midwest Region, where they would defeat Texas A&M–Corpus Christi in the First Four, before falling to top-seeded and eventual national champion Kansas in the First Round.
+They were given the No. 16 seed in the Midwest Region, where they defeated Texas A&M–Corpus Christi in the First Four, before falling to top-seeded and eventual national champion Kansas in the first round.